darkhelmet/dashvee/posts/how-do-i-load-balance.md

 <script src="https://gist.github.com/darkhelmet/5790838.js"></script>

+In a userland implementation, you `accept` on a socket, then dial out to a backend.
+You end up with handles to two connections, and you can just copy things between the two.
+Simple.

 ## In the browser, and fin

 So the web browser opens a couple connections to the server, and those connections (not requests made on the connection) get balanced.
 Multiple HTTP requests go on each connection.